At Dawn the Simorgh Appears

 The journey over the Zagros is as treacherous as their captivity among the renegades had been.
 They encounter danger at each turn, seeking refuge in abandoned structures and caves.
 Wild beasts, tribesmen, land mines, corrupt border guards and desert conditions obstruct their escape.
 They are helped by local nomadic shepherds and the young servant who fled with them.
 However, the outlaws are also on their trail and the women struggle to avoid being recaptured.
 During the ordeal in the Zagros they continue sharing their stories which include the tragedies of their young lives – abandonment, imprisonment, torture and loss of loved ones.
 At the end of the part two, it appears that they are in reach of safety when the band again catches up with them.

 Finally, they are confronted by the renegades and, with the help of one of the outlaws, face their enemies.
-Using their wits and courage, will they be able to prevail?
+Using their wits and courage, will they prevail?
 At what cost?
 For all their external differences, Anna and Farah discover a bond – commonalities, shared ideologies and beliefs.
 Superficially they are as different as night and day.
 Sisters beyond time, language, culture and religion.
 Like modern-day Scheherazades, through their storytelling, the women discover a universe where their outer worlds divide, but their inner worlds connect.
 The year was 1973; neither of them could know the upheavals that would soon engulf their part of the world.

 The story does not involve any political statements nor criticism of current factions.
 The outlaws are portrayed as a neutral band unassociated with existing groups; their purpose is only to provide a foil, an outside threat.
 The themes instead involve the cultural and psychological aspects of the young women’s lives and the traditions, customs and myths that shaped them.
 The setting could be in any corner of the world where seemingly conflicting cultures clash; it could take place anywhere, including on the streets of Paris or London or New York.